 The second reason is that anyone who set out to produce such a Guide would have a difficult choice to make regarding the photographs used to typify each zone.
 Either many of the zones would look indistinguishable from one another (because they allow the same type of housing stock) or, if an attempt were made to vary the images used as examples, the Guide might lead readers to focus on visual attributes that are actually irrelevant to the zone definition.

 In sum, our existing code could easily be made more user-friendly without changing its content.
-Yet instead of moving us toward greater user-friendliness, the ZRR, by eliminating overlays and proliferating zones,
+Yet instead of moving us toward greater user-friendliness, the ZRR, by eliminating overlays and proliferating zones, would actually represent a major step backward.

 Example 2: